 As I look back on the last decade, I can easily split my 20s into three distinct eras.
 For me, 20-23 were the college years.
 They were the years of learning who I was as a person outside of my parents’ home.
 They were SO fun!

 Era Two was the wandering years, from about 24-26 for me.
-They were the hard years of the transition from college kid to adulthood.
-They were for discovering what it means to be a believer in Jesus on my own.
+They were at hard years of transition from college kid to adulthood.
+They were for discovering that means to believer in Jesus on my own.
 They were for finding my career as well as finding my voice.
 They were for growing, and the growing pains were very real.

 But Era Three.
 Wow!
 In a society and culture where we value youth, I never would have guessed Era Three (27-29) would be my favorite.
-I mean these are the years where you are *basically* 30, or at least that’s how I’ve thought of them in my head the last few years.
+I mean these are years where you are *basically* 30, or at least that’s how I’ve thought of head the last few years.
 But for me, Era Three has been the Harvest Season.

-All of the sudden I found myself on a spiritual high that has continued into a season of growth.
-We had a guest speaker come to our Wednesday service this past week and she talked about a season called “kairos” which is the Greek word for God’s time.
+All of sudden I found myself on a spiritual high has continued into a season of growth.
+We had guest speaker come to our Wednesday service this past week and she talked about season called “kairos” which is Greek word for God’s time.
 It’s a season of fruit and of harvest, when things God has set in motion come to fruition.

-At the beginning of 2019, I really started experiencing what the fullness and richness of life in Jesus looked like on a daily basis.
-It was almost like I was walking on a cloud.
+At beginning of 2019, I really started experiencing these fullness and richness of life in Jesus looked like on a daily basis.
+It is almost like was walking on a cloud.
 I started thinking about how this happened and I could pinpoint it exactly.
 I was in community with women in my same season of life.
 I was diving deeper into the Word.
 I was reaping the harvest of everything I had planted the whole second half of the year before.
 This was where the seeds were planted.
 This took effort, patience and time.

 We are an impatient culture.
 We are a society of hurry.
-We get frustrated when Instagram takes more than a second to load.
-We plant things in faith and then wake up the next morning to run outside and check on our “farm.”
-We get frustrated because there are no crops.
+We get frustrated when Instagram takes more the second to load.
+We plant things in faith and the wake up the next morning to run outside and check on “farm”.
+The frustrated because are no crops.
 I’ll be the first to admit that I don’t know anything about farming, gardening, soil, plants, crops or anything related.
-I grew up in the suburbs with a Publix one mile from my house.
+I grew up in suburbs with a Publix one mile from my house.
 But I know enough to know that you can’t plant seeds one day and expect an apple the next.
-We also can’t plant seeds, leave them there and hope to see a tree in six months.
-I don’t know all the steps between planting seeds and picking apples off a tree, but I know there are steps (watering maybe?) in between.
-I look at my season of going deeper in my faith — going to small group even when I was tired, reading the chapter of the book we were discussing when I wanted to be watching Netflix, opening my Bible when I just wanted to listen to the next episode of my current podcast obsession, spending time in relationship with girls much younger than myself — all these things as spiritual disciplines.
-Each as a standalone event can be viewed as relatively insignificant but when strung together across one whole season, they produced a bountiful harvest in my life.
+We also can’t plant seeds, leave them there and hope to see tree in six months.
+I don’t know the steps between planting seed and picking apples of tree, but know at steps (watering maybe?) in between.
+I look at my season of going deeper in my faith — going to small group even when I was tired, reading the chapter of book were discussing when I wanted to watching Netflix, opening my Bible when I just wanted to listen the next episode of my current podcast obsession, spending time in relationship with girls much younger than myself — all these things as spiritual disciplines.
+Each as standalone event can viewed as relatively insignificant but when strung together across one whole season, they produced a bountiful harvest in my life.
 I felt more peace.
 I was more patient.
 My empathy and compassion levels were at an all-time high.
 I was overflowing with joy that only comes from Jesus.
-I truly felt like my heart could not contain all the joy for life that I felt.
+I truly felt like my heart could not contain the joy for life that I felt.
 And the more I experienced Harvest, the more I wanted it.